p/seriamp/docs/implementation-notes/yamaha.md

 simultaneously.
 RX-V2700 changes the volume level with every up/down remote command received over the serial port.

+## Custom OSD Message

+RX-V1500 shows this message on the front panel.

+RX-V2700 does not show this message on the front panel.
+If the receiver is in pure direct mode, the front panel momentarily turns on but it lacks any message output on the main 2 lines (which is a condition that is not attainable via remote control/front panel operations).
+When pure direct is off, nothing appears to happen on the front panel.

 ## Python Buffering

 While testing with Python, I ran into [this issue](https://bugs.python.org/issue20074) -